Talkmobile

 Talkmobile is a mobile virtual network operator (MVNO) operating in the United Kingdom on the Vodafone network.
-As a brand of Vodafone, the business is based in Newbury, Berkshire.
+As a brand owned by Vodafone, the business is based in Newbury, Berkshire.

+History

-Launched as a postpaid MVNO by Carphone Warehouse in October 2007 using the Vodafone network, Talkmobile was one of two run by Carphone Warehouse.
+Launched as a postpaid MVNO by Carphone Warehouse in October 2007, using the Vodafone network, Talkmobile was one of two run by Carphone Warehouse.
 The other was Fresh Mobile, a prepaid MVNO using the T-Mobile network.
 Fresh Mobile was discontinued on 19 March 2010 in favour of Talkmobile.